ghik/kubernetes-the-harder-way/docs/QEMU.md

 ## Running a Ubuntu Live CD

-So far we have a VM with a monitor console, serial console and a UEFI.
+So far we have a VM with a monitor console, serial console and a UEFI flash drive.
 Let's add a CDROM drive with a Live CD Ubuntu distribution to finally have a working operating system!

 First let's make sure we have `wget` installed